Jean-MarcHarvengt/TeensyCEC/README.md

 # Teensy Console Emulators Collection
-Currently 3 game consoles are supported:
+Currently 4 game consoles are supported:
-Atari2600 (teensyvcs), Philips Videopac/Odyssey (teensyo2em) and Colecovision (teensycolem).
+Atari2600 (teensyvcs), Philips Videopac/Odyssey (teensyo2em), Colecovision (teensycolem) and NES (teensynes).

 All emulators support both ILI9341 TFT and VGA output using the uVGA library https://github.com/qix67/uVGA
 <br>
 Can be compiled at 144MHz,180MHz qnd 240 MHz (180MHz is best for all!)
+NES requires 240Mhz for better performances.

 # Minimim requirements: